 4. Tuvalu (10 sq. mi.)

 Tuvalu, at only 10 square miles of land area, is the fourth smallest country in the world.
-It is made up of three reef islands and six atolls. located at about the halfway point between Australia and Hawaii.
-About 11,200 people live there and mostly make their living from fishing, tourism, and the sale of artistically beautiful postage stamps to collectors.
+It is made up of three reef islands and six atolls.
+This beautiful island is located about halfway between Australia and Hawaii.
+About 11,200 people live there and mostly make their living from fishing, tourism, and the sale of artistically beautiful postage stamps.
 English and Tuvaluan are the main languages.

 5. San Marino (23.6 sq. mi.)